The Lathe of Heaven

 whose influence on Lethem is clearly marked in this novel.

-Ursula K. Le Guin’s The Lathe of Heaven, a 1971 book that was
+Ursula K. Le Guin’s The Lathe of Heaven, a 1971 book that

-an extreme novelistic treatment of dreaming as a world-
+out as an extreme novelistic treatment of dreaming as a world-

 altering activity.
 The “effective dreams” of her hero George

-Orr not only change the future . . . they also change the past.
+Orr not only change the future . . . they also change the

-shifts in response to his REM-musings.
+universe—shifts in response to his REM-musings.

 Orr first discovered this terrible talent in his teens.
 At age

-seventeen he had a dream that his Aunt Ethel had been killed in
+seventeen he had a dream that his Aunt Ethel had been killed

-might leave in its wake.
+any given night might leave in its wake.

 Orr begins to take prohibited drugs to limit his dreaming or

-stop it altogether—a rare instance of narcotic abuse to prevent
+stop it altogether—a rare instance of narcotic abuse to

-assignment to a government-mandated medical treatment
+and his assignment to a government-mandated medical

-peculiar patient, but rather than attempt to cure him, the
+his peculiar patient, but rather than attempt to cure him, the

 doctor aims to manipulate Orr’s dream power for his own